awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 **Amazon CloudWatch Logs**
 You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon EC2 instances, AWS CloudTrail, Amazon Route 53, and other sources\.

+**Amazon Elastic Container Registry \(Amazon ECR\)**
+Amazon ECR is a managed AWS container image registry service that is secure, scalable, and reliable\.
+Container images you create with Image Builder are stored in Amazon ECR in your default Region, and in any Regions where you distribute the container image\.
+For more information about Amazon ECR, see the [Amazon Elastic Container Registry User Guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/)\.